 Charges can be found here (opens in new window).

-Holders of Oxford University cards are charged at a subsidised rate for a maximum of 20 UK requests and 5 international requests per academic year.
-Further requests can be placed but these will be charged at the standard British Library rate.
+Holders of Oxford University cards are charged at a subsidised rate (Non-commercial members of OU).
+Some libraries apply a limit to the number of requests that can be placed at this rate, e.g. the Bodleian Library has a maximum of 20 UK requests and 5 international requests per academic year.
+Further requests will be charged at the higher Non-commercial rate (Non-Members of OU).

-Bodleian Libraries Reader's Card holders are charged at the standard British Library rate.
-It may however be cheaper to use the services of your own university or public library.
+Bodleian Libraries Reader's Card holders are charged at the Non-commercial, Non-Members of OU rate.
+However, it may be cheaper to use the services of your own university or public library.

-If you are making the request for commercial purposes, then the higher rate charges apply regardless of which card you hold.
+If you are making the request for commercial purposes the Commercial charges apply regardless of which card you hold.

-Please note that the British Library increases its prices annually on 1st August and the Bodleian Libraries are obliged to increase our charges accordingly however the service remains heavily subsidised.
+Please note that the British Library increases its prices annually on 1st August and the Bodleian Libraries may increase our charges accordingly; however, the service remains heavily subsidised.

 A list of participating libraries can be found here (opens in new window).

 UK copyright guidelines state that you may receive copies of: